 For further tips on preventing back injuries while performing snow or ice removal, read these 10 tips to prevent snow shoveling injuries.
 Also, check out Personal Training Director Dani Singer given the most important tips for shoveling snow without hurting your back.

-Using the right equipment, such as roof snow removal tools to handle snow will reduce the chance of injury and manage the snow and ice easier.
-Remember, when you shovel show from your driveway, do not pile it on the sidewalk.
+Using the right equipment, such as roof snow removal tools to handle snow will reduce the chance of injury and make the work easier.
+Remember, when you shovel your driveway, do not pile it on the sidewalk.
 When the sidewalk is plowed, the extra snow will be pushed right back onto your driveway, and you create a hazard for pedestrians using the sidewalk.

 Snow and ice pose a significant risk to you, your property, and others.
 As a property owner, you are responsible for making a reasonable effort to keep walkways around your property clear of ice and snow.
-Pre-treating walkways and paved surfaces with anti-icing products help to make snow and ice removal easier.
-Ice melt can often be hard to find in the winter, especially just before a big storm.
+Pre-treating walkways and paved surfaces with anti-icing products help to make snow removal and ice management easier.
+Ice melting supplies can often be hard to find in the winter, especially just before a big storm.
 Consider stocking up before the storms hit.

 A quality snow shovel is worth its weight in gold once the white stuff starts accumulating.
-Look for an aluminum shovel with an ergonomic handle to reduce strain and your back.
-A snow shovel should be used for scooping and throwing accumulated snow from a specific area, but you need a snow pusher with a broader, curved blade designed to plow and push accumulations of snow and slush from broader areas.
+Look for an aluminum shovel with an ergonomic handle to reduce strain on your back.
+A snow shovel should be used for scooping and throwing accumulated snow for specific areas.
+You need a shovel with a broader, curved blade designed to plow and push accumulations of snow and slush for broader areas.